• About us

 Cherokee (they/them)

-Cherokee heads up Decolonising Economics' comms and marketing.
+Cherokee previously led Decolonising Economics' and communications and marketing.

-They're passionate about documenting our histories as people of colour.
+They're passionate about documenting our histories as people of colour, in particular working class, LGBTQ+ and disabled communities.

 Issues: Arts and Culture